solidigm/endurance_profiler/README.md

 - CentOS 7, CentOS 8
 ## Performance impact
 The performance impact of the tool is minimal.
-## Log file size
+## Data log file size
-The log file endurance_profiler.log is located in /var/log/endurance_profiler.
+The data log file endurance_profiler.data.log is located in /var/log/endurance_profiler.
 Every minute one line is added to the file.
 File grows about 125KB per day.
+It is recomended to use a tool such as logrotate to allow automatic rotation, compression, removal, and mailing of log files.
 ## WAF info output
 - **Drive**: the drive's market name.
 - **Serial number**: the drive's serial number.
 - **Firmware version**: the drive's firmware version.
 - **Device**: the drive's device name.
-- **Log file**: the endurance_profiler script log file.
+- **Data Log file**: the endurance_profiler script data log file.
 - **write_amplification_factor**: the ratio of the amount of data actually written from the controller to the NAND to the amount of data sent from Operating System to the SSD since reset of the workload timer.
 The more data written since a reset of the workload timer the more accurate the Write Amplification Factor (WAF) result is.
 - **media_wear_percentage** : wear seen by the SSD since reset of the workload timer as a percentage of the max rated NAND cycles.
 - **host_reads** : the percentage of I/O operations that are read operations since reset of the workload timer.